universalweb/Whitepaper/WhitePaper.md

 ### DOMAIN CERTIFICATES
 ###### ROUTING & CRYPTOGRAPHIC PARAMETERS

 Domain certificates provide routing, cryptography, and additional details associated with a hostname.
-Domain certificates  are signed by 3 or more keypairs: Ephemeral, Master, an authorized Domain Registrar & decentralized nodes on the network.
-In order to establish a successful handshake the domain certificate is required.
+Domain certificates are signed by 3 or more keypairs: Ephemeral, Master, an authorized Domain Registrar.
+In order to establish a successful handshake the domain certificate and a valid signature is required.

 The domain's ephemeral certificate also acts as a wallet which stores funds for any puzzles it distributes to clients.
 A portion of the mined Viat is sent to the ephemeral certificates wallet address.
-This topic is covered more in the next white paper for Viat.

 ### DOMAIN REGISTRAR
-###### UPLOAD & SIGN DOMAIN CERTIFICATE
+###### UPLOAD & SIGN DOMAIN CERTIFICATES

 The Domain Registrar, (DR), is used to register a domain and manage a domain's public certificate.
 The DR validates & signs the public certificates associated with the hostname.
 The DR then passes the certificate to the Domain Information System which stores the certificate for distribution.